jnalanko/HKS/README.md

   --output index.hks
 ```

-This indexes the data with the following color hierarchy.
+This indexes the data with the following label hierarchy.

 ```
         root